 9) Get skin-to-skin

 No matter what kind of birth you have, get your baby, naked and on your own naked chest, as soon as possible.
-If you can’t have it right away, don’t worry– it will still feel wonderful hours or even days after the birth.
+If you can’t have it right away, don’t worry – it will still feel wonderful hours or even days after the birth.
 This skin-to-skin bonding also feels amazing, because you, and your baby, will be flooding with oxytocin.
 Enjoy this delicious feeling!

-About the expert
+About the experts

 This article is written by mum of three and founder of the Positive Birth Movement, Milli Hill.
 She writes tips and advice on how to have happier labour experiences.